Diophantine problems in solvable groups: Largest ring of scalars of bilinear maps and rings of algebraic integers

 \section{Largest ring of scalars of bilinear maps and rings of algebraic integers}

 Let $A$ and $B$ be abelian groups, and let $f:A\times A\to B$ be a bilinear map between them.
-The map $f$ is said to be \emph{non-degenerate} if whenever $f(a,x)=0$ for all $x\in N$, one has $a=0$, and similarly for $f(x,a)$.
-It is called \emph{full} if the subgroup generated by the image of $f$ is $M$.
-An associative commutative unitary ring $R$ is called a \emph{ring of scalars} of $f$ if there exist faithful actions of $R$ on $A$ and $B$, such that $f$ is $R$-bilinear with respect to these actions.
-More precisely, such that $f(\alpha x,y)=f(x,\alpha y)=\alpha f(x,y)$ for all $\alpha\in R $ and all $x,y\in A$.
+We associate with such $f$ a two-sorted structure $(A,B;f)$.
+The map $f$ is said to be \emph{non-degenerate} if whenever $f(a,x)=0$ for all $x\in A$, one has $a=0$, and similarly for $f(x,a)$.
+It is called \emph{full} if the subgroup generated in $B$ by the image of $f$ is $B$.
+An associative commutative unitary ring $R$ is called a \emph{ring of scalars} of $f$ if there exist faithful actions of $R$ on $A$ and $B$, which turn $A$ and $B$ into $R$-modules and such that $f$ is $R$-bilinear with respect to these actions.
+More precisely, in this case $f(\alpha x,y)=f(x,\alpha y)=\alpha f(x,y)$ for all $\alpha\in R $ and all $x,y\in A$.

 Let $R$ be a ring of scalars of $f$.
 Since $R$ acts faithfully on $A$ and $B$, there exist ring embeddings $R\hookrightarrow \End(A)$ and $R\hookrightarrow \End(B)$.
 For this reason and for convenience, we always assume that a ring of scalars of $f$ is a subring of $\End(A)$.
-We say that $R$ is the \emph{largest} ring of scalars of $f$ if for any other ring of scalars $R'$ of $f$, one has $R'\leq R$ as subrings of $\End(A)$.
+We say that $R$ is the \emph{largest} ring of scalars of $f$ if for any other ring of scalars $R'$ of $f$, one has $R'\leq R$ when viewed as subrings of $\End(A)$.
 If $f$ is full and non-degenerate then such ring exists and is unique \cite{Myasnikov1990}, and we denote it $R(f)$.

 The notion of the largest ring of scalars of a bilinear map $f$ was introduced by the second author in \cite{Myasnikov1990}.
-This ring constitutes an important feature of $f$, and in some sense it provides an ``approximation'' to interpreting (in $(A,B;f)$) multiplication of constant elements from $N$ and $M$ by integer variables.
-It has been used successfully to study different first order theoretic aspects of different types of structures, including rings whose additive group is finitely generated \cite{Mi_So_4}, free algebras \cite{KM3, KM2, KM1}, and nilpotent groups \cite{ Mi_so_3, Mi_So_2}.
-For us the most important property of $R(f)$ is that it is e-interpretable in $(A,B;f)$:
+This ring constitutes an important feature of $f$, and it has been used successfully to study different first-order theoretic aspects of different types of structures, including rings whose additive group is finitely generated \cite{Mi_So_4}, free algebras \cite{KMLie, KM3, KM2, KM1}, and nilpotent groups \cite{ Mi_so_3, Mi_So_2}.
+For us the most relevant property of $R(f)$ is that it is e-interpretable in $(A, B;f)$: